 Putting This Lesson into Practice

 So, how can you put this lesson into practice and really “nail” your next executive job interview?
 Well, to start with, it’s never a good idea to try to bluff your way through questions where your knowledge is limited or incomplete.
 This can demonstrate a level of dishonesty or arrogance on your part and can even be seen as insulting to the interviewer across the table from you, as its presumed effectiveness relies on the assumption that they lack the insight (or knowledge of their own product, service, or field) to determine that you are simply bluffing your way through your answer.
 This approach can therefore backfire dramatically, leaving the interviewer with a much more negative impression of you than they would have had if you simply admitted that you didn’t know the answer.
-In addition, an honest approach gives you the opportunity to demonstrate intellectual humility and potentially to learn more about a subject that will then enable you to showcase your ability to quickly learn new knowledge and apply your analytical skills to new areas.
+In addition, an honest approach gives you the opportunity to demonstrate intellectual humility and potentially and learn more about a subject that will then enable you to showcase your ability to quickly learn new knowledge and apply your analytical skills to new areas.

 It Can Be Tough to Stand Out From the Crowd

 How You Do This Is Important

 However, as in the example of Sundar Pichai at Google, the specific way you go about answering these “tricky questions” is important as well.
 You always want to include a “why” in your response, highlighting the idea that you are open to learning about an area that you may not have been exposed to in the past.
 This gives the interviewer the opportunity to share some information with you that could prove very helpful to you as the interview progresses.
 From a human psychology standpoint, it also enables the interviewer to “demonstrate mastery” of a subject to you which invariably will enhance their overall positive attitude during the interview.
 In this way, your lack of knowledge about a specific area (properly stated in the frame of intellectual humility and willingness to learn) can actually (ironically) improve your chances of landing the job rather than decrease them.

 How TPG Staffing Can Help